A Smart Casual Guide For Men

 Finally an often underrated accessory the scarf.
 A fail safe easy way to brighten, add interest and inject personality to an outfit.
 Woolly scarves can be worn when on a park walk or silky cravat styles indoors.
 Tuck silky printed scarves into shirts and cardigans and add coloured or stripy scarves when outdoors.

-Thank you for reading and please do get in touch to discuss if you have any menswear styling queries or would like to discuss online styling.
+Thank you for reading and please do get in touch if you would like to discuss how personal styling for men can work for you.
+Email me using the button below.

 Lisa